Linda Ellerbee: Career

 In 1987, Ellerbee and her husband and business partner Rolfe Tessem left network news to start their own production company, Lucky Duck Productions.
 The company has produced programs for every major cable network, and has as its flagship program Nick News, a news program for children on Nickelodeon.
 That show has received many awards: three Peabody Awards (including one personal Peabody given to Ellerbee for her coverage of the Clinton investigation), another duPont Columbia Award and three Emmys.
 In 2004, Ellerbee was honored with an Emmy for her WE: Women's Entertainment network series When I Was a Girl.

-In 1989, she guest-starred as herself in an episode of the sitcom Murphy Brown.
+In 1989, Ellerbee guest-starred as herself in an episode of the sitcom Murphy Brown.
 The episode "Summer of '77" referenced that Ellerbee had auditioned for the anchor job which eventually went to the title character, played by Candice Bergen.
 In the episode, Murphy Brown also accuses Ellerbee of stealing the catchphrase "And so it goes" from her during a long-haul flight.
 The two reminisce, with Ellerbee saying she might like to go back to an old network job, and Brown wanting to take some time off to write a book.
 Both reply with "Nahh".

 Also in 1989, Ellerbee created a minor uproar by appearing in television commercials for Maxwell House coffee.
 The New York Times said the commercials were poorly done even as advertisements, but also betrayed her trademark "uncompromising intellectual honesty" and "sardonic wit"—and were mercenary, "devaluing both broadcast news and broadcast advertising."
 Because of the format of the commercials, set with a mock anchor's background, Advertising Age said "this is advertising news disguised as NBC news."
 Ellerbee would later share that journalist Jimmy Breslin called to supportively remind her that when he made a beer commercial, they let him keep his Pulitzer Prize.

+In 1991, Nickelodeon president Geraldine Laybourne approached Ellerbee about producing a special that would explain the Gulf War to children.
+The special led to the Nick News series, which Ellerbee hosted until her retirement in 2015.
+The show covered serious topics like HIV/AIDS, school shootings, terrorism and the impeachment of president Bill Clinton.

+Writing

-Her autobiography, And So It Goes, was published in 1986.
+Ellerbee's first memoir, titled And So It Goes: Adventures in Television, was published in 1986.
 A second book of memoirs, Move On: Adventures in the Real World, was published in 1991 and a third, Take Big Bites: Adventures Around the World and Across the Table, in 2005.
 In addition, she has authored an eight-part series of Girl Reporter books for young people, as well as a syndicated newspaper column.